Skip to content

 2. Open the target service, then check status first to confirm the JVM was accepted.

-3. Move from cpu to wall, io, gc, locks, and ingestion to get from symptom to evidence.
+3. Move from cpu or memory to wall, io, gc, locks, and ingestion to get from symptom to evidence.

 For service owners